Her Tale of Shim Chong: Audio Drama

 On February 24, 2020, ACO began releasing an audio drama of Her Tale of Shim Chong through their GLC++ label.
+The role of Shim Chong was played by Myung-hee Lee, and Madame was played by Jeon Hye-won.

+A Chinese audio drama was also released in 2023.
+The series consisted of 14 episodes and was produced by MaoerFM and Jingyun Kaige.

 Reception

 In 2018 the series was awarded with the Today's Our Manhwa Award by the Korean Ministry of Culture, Sports and Tourism.

-Francisca Santos, writing for We Got This Covered, included Her Tale of Shim Chong in their 15 best romance manhwa, remarking that "grabbing the reader's attention, the narrative and dialogue in this story are beautifully written, entangling the mysticism and historical contexts very poetically."

-The Comic Book Resources similarly included the series in their "25 Top Manhwa You Need To Read".
+Anime News Network gave Her Tale of Shim Chong a 4 out of 5 rating, praising the series for how it handled updating the classic tale without losing the main points of the original, as well as not becoming "preachy" while allowing readers to draw our own conclusions about how women are marginalized throughout the story.